dereknovak/LS170-LS/study_guide.md

 - "The same-origin policy permits unrestricted interaction between resources originating from the same origin, but restricts certain interactions between resources originating from different origins."

 - The **same-origin policy** restricts specific interactions between foreign resources, referring to those that originate from a different scheme or host.
-While more secure, this restriction can make it challenging for developer who require cross-origin requests.
+While more secure, this restriction can make it challenging for developers who require cross-origin requests.
 To combat this, Cross-origin resource sharing (**CORS**) was developed to permit these cross-origin interactions by implementing a new set of HTTP headers.

 ### Session Hijacking